-We were aware that the best work that could be done within the PPC world (this orchestra of sciences working in unison) is currently being complete to the full extent in very few places (even we’re not fully there yet), but it is absolutely the best way forward, it is the future.
+We were aware that the best work that could be done within the PPC world is currently being happening to the full extent in very few places (even we’re not fully there yet), but it is absolutely the best way forward, it is the future.
 By going down this “What is objectively, measurably, the best option?” road at the beginning, we ended up questioning everything, specifically how Xaso functions inside, beyond our service delivery; were there any opportunities here to be better by our measurement (for both the well-being of the team and the clients) and how do we test whatever that is, if it does exist.

 Being smaller enables us to be very agile, and we knew we needed to capitalise on this while we could.
 It’s very important that we ensure whatever it is we grow into is intentional and that we will be better for it, we see this time as the best opportunity we’ll have to achieve that.

 After researching it was very apparent that the four-day working week was at the top of things to test within the team, there are simply no working alternatives that provide even close to the same benefits.
 We decided to set up a three-month trial of working four days a week and track and compare everything we could against the three months beforehand.
 Before I get into more specific details on how that went for us, I want to talk more about why it was (potentially) so attractive.